 How to Report a Daycare in Texas: Guide

-If you are on the fence about reporting an incident to the state, know that under Texas laws anyone who does not report suspected abuse can be held liable for a misdemeanor or felony.
+If you are on the fence about reporting an incident to the state, know that under Texas laws, anyone who does not report suspected abuse can be held liable for a misdemeanor or felony.

 Step 1: Contact the Texas Department of Family and Protective Services Abuse Hotline

-If your child was injured at daycare, it is important to report the daycare’s abuse to the Texas Department of Family and Protective Services.
+If your child was injured at daycare, it is important to report the abuse to the Texas Department of Family and Protective Services.
 While notifying a state agency may seem intimidating, your identity will remain confidential for reports made in good faith.
 You can call the Texas Abuse Hotline at 1-800-252-5400 to speak with someone immediately, and the situation will be investigated within 24 hours.
 The state agency recommends calling in the following scenarios:

 • A child sustained serious injuries